 State Farm® 529 Savings Plan - Bank Savings Static Option

-The Bank Savings Static Investment Option seeks income consistent with the preservation of principal and invests all of its assets in a savings account (“Savings Account”) held at First National Bank of Omaha (the “Bank”).
+The Bank Savings Static Investment Option seeks income consistent with the preservation of principal and invests all of its assets in a savings account (“Savings Account”) held at Union Bank and Trust Company (the “Bank”).
 The Savings Account is an omnibus savings account insured by the FDIC and is held in trust by the Nebraska Educational Savings Plan Trust at the Bank.
 The Bank also serves as Program Manager of the Plan.

 Strategies: The Investment Option invests 100% in an FDIC-insured savings account.